chiragw15/InternPortal/README.md

 # InternPortal

 DBMS Lab Mini Project.
 The aim of this project is to use NEO4J graph database to to store information about a professor and an intern and to connect both of them.
+Thanks!

 ## Roadmap